Best Seed Starting Mixes of 2023

 Can I use regular garden soil to start seeds?

 You could, but it’s not recommended for a number of reasons.
 Garden soil, from the ground, can be too dense for seed starting.
 It may stay too soggy and lead to moisture related problems such as dampening off.
 Another reason not to use garden soil for planting is the pests it contains, with aphids being the biggest concern.
 The garden soil will almost certainly harbor pesky parasites.
+If you’re on a budget, the best option is to make your own seed starting mix.

 Can I reuse seed starting soil mix?